I'm a nonfiction writer with 30 years' experience writing data-driven documentation.

 Produce works that the reader (both the Christian and non-Christian) trusts are accurate and without hyperbole.

-IS JESUS "GOD"? (approx 600 pages, $31.99 HC) is the first book to detail an astonishing fact about the New Testament: It is the world's only unedited, frameless, correlative anthology.
+IS JESUS "GOD"? (approx 600 pages, $31.99 HC) is the first book to detail an astonishing fact about the New Testament: It is the world's only frameless, unharmonized, correlative anthology.

 Somehow, nine authors wrote 27 books containing at least 55 major doctrines and 180 doctrinal concepts that perfectly fit together to create a single cosmology--without using a common editor to harmonize the books, and without writing within a common frame (using the same guidelines, standards, specifications).